Kythera-Pather/FlashCardApp/README.md

 ## Why We Use Logs
 1. Logs (e.g., Log.d("userName", userName.toString())) are used to:
 2. Debug application logic.
-3. Track variable values (like username or selected answers).
+3. Track variable values (like username.
+Buttons or selected answers).
 4. Identify issues during development.

 Logs are not shown to the user but are extremely useful in the Logcat console of Android Studio for developers.
+Makes the code easy.

 ---